 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Gibbous.
-Today we have 11 hours and 47 minutes of sun.
-The solar transit is at 12:46 pm and the length of time the moon will be visible will be 12 hours and 5 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 11 hours and 34 minutes of sun.
+The solar transit will be at 12:53 pm and the length of time the moon will be visible will be 12 hours and 28 minutes.

-The solunar fishing calendar in Night Cliff tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Night Cliff tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Night Cliff.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: